toshas/torch-fidelity/README.md

 #### Working with Files

-By default, a path supplied as a positional argument is treated as a directory with images (jpg, png).
-There are a few ways to alter this behavior.
-To collect files recursively instead of just the directory pointed to by the path, add `--samples-find-deep` command line key, or set `samples_find_deep` keyword argument to True.
-To change file extensions picked up when traversing the path, specify `--samples-find-ext` command line key or `samples_find_ext` keyword argument.
+If a positional argument is not a Dataset instance or a registered input, it is treated as a directory with images (jpg, png).
+To collect files recursively under the provided path, add `--samples-find-deep` command line key, or set the `samples_find_deep` keyword argument to True.
+To change file extensions picked up when traversing the path, specify `--samples-find-ext` command line key or the `samples_find_ext` keyword argument.
 After the files list is collected, it is sorted alpha-numerically, and then shuffled.
 If shuffling is not desired, it can be disabled by setting the `--samples-alphanumeric` key or using the `samples_shuffle` keyword argument.

 #### Other Options

-Both `fidelity` tool and the code provide several options to change the default behavior of the evaluation procedure.
+Both the `fidelity` command and the API provide several options to tweak the default behavior of the evaluation procedure.
-Use `fidelity --help` to access a complete command line reference, or check `defaults.py` for available keyword arguments and their default values.
-Below is a summary of use cases when changing the defaults is unavoidable:
+Below is a summary of use cases when changing the defaults is required:

 - *Reducing GPU RAM usage*: by default, evaluating `cifar10-train` images with all metrics takes about 2.5 GB of RAM.
 If it is desired to reduce memory footprint, use `--batch-size` key to reduce batch size.